knyven/chat-website/README.md

 1. Clone the repository

-2. Add your OpenAI API key to the root directory in a file called local.env
+2. Create a file in the root directory called local.env and add your openAI api key into it.

 3. Runn app.py and the website should be live on localhost:5000 The web application should now be running on http://127.0.0.1:5000/